mfdz/gtfs-hub/README.md

 If they have been updated, they get

 * downloaded,
-* quality checked via [Google's transitfeed feedvalidator](https://github.com/google/transitfeed) (exception is, for performance reasons, the DELFI GTFS feed)
+* quality checked via mecatran's [GTFSVTOR feedvalidator](https://gtfsvtor.mecatran.com/utw-test/web/pub/gtfsvtor)
 * optionally enhanced with shapes using OSM data and the [pfaedle tool](https://github.com/ad-freiburg/pfaedle)
 * optionally transformed with the [OneBusAway GTFS transformer tool](http://developer.onebusaway.org/modules/onebusaway-gtfs-modules/1.3.4-SNAPSHOT/onebusaway-gtfs-transformer-cli.html) (fed with a feed specific rule file)
 * and optionally merged into larger aggregated GTFS feeds or filtered to a regional subset